What is the course about?

 You are welcome to stay in the Wind Ensemble for as many terms as you wish.
 Different repertoire is covered each term.

-City Lit also has other ensemble courses for wind players, including Big band, Chamber music ensembles, Orchestra workshop, and specialist short coursese during the Summer School each year.
+City Lit also has other ensemble courses for wind players, including Big band 1 & 2, Chamber music 1 & 2, Chamber music: advanced, Orchestra workshop, Flute and clarinet choir, and Brass workshop.

-You may also be interested in our wide range of Music appreciation, Practical Musicianship or Music theory courses.
+You may also be interested in our wide range of Music history, Practical musicianship or Music theory courses.